-Peru has visa-free travel agreements with most countries, and foreign nationals including those from the United Kingdom, United States, New Zealand and Canada do not require a visa for tourism purposes.
+Peru has visa-free travel agreements with many countries.
+Foreign nationals, including those from the United Kingdom, United States, New Zealand and Canada, do not require a visa to enter Peru for tourism purposes.
 Eligible foreign nationals will be issued a free visitor permit in the form of a passport stamp upon arrival.
-Foreign nationals from a handful of countries will need to apply for a visa at their local Peruvian consultant or embassy prior to travelling, including nationals from Venezuela and Cuba.
-All travellers entering Peru must meet certain entry requirements, which you can see below.

-The duration of a Peru visitor permit ranges between 30 to 183 days, and is normally determined by border officers on arrival.
-If you are issued a permit for 30 or 90 days and want to extend your trip, you can request an extension, but this will need to be done before your current permit expires.
-You should also note that you cannot extend a 183-day permit, so if you intend to stay longer you will need to apply for the relevant visa at your nearest Peruvian embassy or consulate before you depart.
+The duration of a Peru visitor permit ranges between 30 to 183 days and is normally determined by border officers on arrival.
+If you're issued a permit for 30 or 90 days and want to extend your trip, you can request an extension before your initial permit expires.
+You should also note that you cannot extend a 183-day permit, so if you intend to stay longer, you'll need to apply for the relevant visa at your nearest Peruvian embassy or consulate before you depart.

-If you overstay your visa-free permit in Peru, you may be fined when leaving the country.
-The fine is around US$1.50 per day and must be paid in cash.
-It's essential to make sure border officials stamp your passport on arrival, or you might have to go through a potentially long and expensive process to leave the country – either by requesting an entry stamp at the National Superintendent of Immigration in Lima, or applying for an exit order.
+If you overstay your visitor permit in Peru, you may be fined when leaving the country.
+The fine is around USD $1.50 per day and must be paid in cash.
+It's essential to ensure border officials stamp your passport on arrival, or you might have to go through a potentially long and expensive process to leave the country – either by requesting an entry stamp at the National Superintendent of Immigration in Lima or applying for an exit order.